ibm-developer-skills-network/goadt-Get-things-done-and-solve-real-problems-with-GenAI/instructions.md

 In the next section, we’ll set up the project by cloning the repository and running the base application.
 Let’s get started!

-::page{title="Setting Up the Tech Cafe Application”}
+::page{title="Setting Up the Tech Cafe Application"}

 In this section, we’ll set up the Tech Cafe application in your development environment.
 By the end of this step, you’ll have the base application running and ready to start integrating AI-powered features.